pingcap/tiflow/docs/design/2022-03-16-ticdc-leveldb-sorter.md

 ### Scenario Tests

 - Regular unit tests and integration tests.
-- 100K tables and 270K regions
+- 1 TiCDC node and 12 TiKV nodes with 100K tables and 270K regions.
   - No OOM.
   - Changefeed lag should be less than 1 minute.